-Typically, when I call the IRS, I negotiate with them and get them to agree to accept the last six years of filings to bring the client current with their tax filings.
+Typically, when I call the IRS about the IRS Unfiled Tax Returns issue, I negotiate with them and get them to agree to accept the last six years of filings to bring the client current with their tax filings.
 For New York State Tax Department, we can sometimes have them accept the last three years to become current.
 In some cases, New York State also forgives the penalties, so you just pay the taxes and interest under the New York State Voluntary disclosure program .
 This concept of forgiving the penalties, which can be as high as 50% of the tax balance, is something the Internal Revenue Service should consider, in my opinion, since it creates a huge amount of work for them to track down and collect the penalties and can result in hardship to the taxpayer.

 The amount of taxes owed related to the unfiled tax returns can vary widely depending on whether the taxpayer was self employed or a wage earner.
 If the taxpayer was a wage earner, it also matters whether their wage allowances were close to what they needed to be.
 If a taxpayer was self employed, they will incur the normal income taxes, which are roughly 25% for the IRS, and 10% for NYS, as well as an additional 15% for social security taxes.
 Therefore, the total taxes can be about 40% on the income earned.
 For a wage earner (a person who receives a W-2), if their withholding’s were fairly reasonable, there should not be a huge tax bill since the taxes were paid during the tax year in question.
 Once the tax amount is computed, and penalties negotiated downward, the remaining tax debt can be paid off either through an installment agreement or offer in compromise for the debt related to the unfiled tax returns.
 Typically, the terms of the payment plan can be three to eight years.